Service Business Website Cost 2026: Real Pricing Breakdown

 If an agency or freelancer pitches you any of these, run:

 1. "6-month build timeline."
-A real service business site ships in 2–4 weeks.
+A real service business site ships in 2–4 weeks (1–2 with modern tooling).
 Six months is project management theater.

 2. "$10k for 5 pages."
 Five pages is not $10k of work.
 They are funding overhead.